 It was easier to save those funds if I didn’t have direct access to them, so I’ve opened a different account that wasn’t linked to any card and put my extra funds there.
 In a couple of years, those funds amounted to 4-5 times my paycheck at the time.
 I didn’t know at the time, but today I would name that my emergency fund.

-I started to realise that I didn’t need all the stuff I was buying.
+I started to realize that I didn’t need all the stuff I was buying.
 I was still buying shit I didn’t need, but less often than before.
 The trick that worked on me was to wait a few days before buying what I was looking at.
 A new shirt, a new laptop, a new phone, that cool robot I could program to follow a stupid line.
 By that time I didn’t need it anymore.
 And my savings rate increased from 10% to 20%, then to 30%, without feeling I was missing out on something.

 I started to rediscover the beauty found in a minimalist lifestyle.
 I still enjoyed travel, and books, and going out with friends, but I didn’t need stuff anymore to make my life full.